lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 The structure of the monorepo right now is as flat as it gets, after all you're working alone on this.
 Your organisation is also completely flat.

-Fast-forward a year.
+Fast-forward one year.
 You now have a small team.
-You project is successful, you have an iOS app (android coming soon!).
+Your project is successful, you have an iOS app (Android coming soon!).

 Your monorepo looks like this: